marcoklaassen/gitops-demo-1.4.3/secret-handling/sealed-secrets-gitops/README.md

 ## Cluster Side controller

+First apply the CustomResourceDefinition `SealedSecret` to your OpenShift.

 The cluster side controller will be deployed by our sealed secret argo app.
 The controller is located in `base/02-controller/controller.yaml`.